Chinese Name: 东非原油管道

 Project Status: Planned

 Lake Albert is on the border of Uganda and the Democratic Republic of the Congo.
-It is estimated that the lake basin sits upon 1.7 billion barrels of recoverable oil, and two major international oil companies have proposed to tap this reserve, France’s Total and the China National Offshore Oil Corporation Ltd (CNOOC).
+It is estimated that the lake basin sits upon 1.7 billion barrels of recoverable oil, and two major international oil companies have proposed to tap this reserve, France’s Total and CNOOC Limited (the Hong Kong-listed subsidiary of China National Offshore Oil Corporation Ltd., CNOOC).
 Extraction will occur in two oil fields—the Kingfisher field, operated by CNOOC, and the Tilenga field, operated by Total.
 A portion of the oil will be refined in Uganda, but the vast majority will be transported along a 1,443-kilometre pipeline to the Port of Tanga in Tanzania for export to international markets.
 The East African Crude Oil Pipeline (EACOP) will carry 216,000 barrels of crude oil per day at peak operation.

 The British exploration company Tullow Oil first discovered the reserves in Uganda’s Albertine Graben in 2006.
 The government of Uganda issued production licenses for the oil fields in 2016, and an inter-governmental agreement between Uganda and Tanzania was signed in May 2017, securing the pipeline route.
 Tullow, Total, and CNOOC originally each intended to take a one-third stake in the proposed pipeline.
 Commercial production was expected to begin in 2020 but was postponed due to delays in the sale of the stake in the project held by Tullow, and disagreements between the government of Uganda and the companies around taxation.

-In April 2020, Total reached an agreement with Tullow to acquire its interests in the Uganda Lake Albert Project, including the EACOP.
-This agreement left Total projected to own two-thirds of the project, and CNOOC the remaining one-third.
 Three banks are reported to be involved as advisors: Sumitomo Mitsui Banking Corporation of Japan; Stanbic Bank Uganda (a local subsidiary of South Africa’s Standard Bank, which is majority owned by ICBC); and ICBC of China.
 According to media reports, Stanbic is advising Uganda and Tanzania, Sumitomo Mitsui is advising Total, and ICBC is advising CNOOC.
-Stanbic and Sumitomo Mitsui are acting as joint lead arrangers for the project loan of 2.5 billion USD.
-The total cost of the project, according to the EACOP website is 3.5 billion USD.
+Stanbic and Sumitomo Mitsui are acting as joint lead arrangers for the project loan.

 The UK company WorleyParsons was awarded the early services Engineering, Procurement, and Construction Management (EPCM) contract working with Newplan Engineers and Infra Consulting Services from Uganda, together with Norplan Tanzania and Inter Consult Ltd from Tanzania.